Carolyn Vachani, RN, MSN, AOCN

 Despite the fact that a majority of patients have the entire tumor removed by surgery, as many as 50 to 60% will develop a recurrence without further treatment.
 Chemotherapy is given to reduce this chance of recurrence, particularly when initiated within 4 week of surgery.
 There is some controversy over whether or not patients with stage II disease should receive chemotherapy.
 Studies have not consistently shown a benefit in treating these patients or have shown only a very small benefit.
 Many patients with stage II disease are followed closely, but receive no chemotherapy.
 Generally, patients with stage II disease who present with a bowel perforation or obstruction, or who have large or poorly differentiated tumors (determined by a pathologist looking at the tumor under a microscope), are considered at higher risk for recurrence and are treated with 6 months of fluorouracil (5-FU), leucovorin (LV), with or without oxaliplatin chemotherapy.
-Work is being done to further clarify who among the stage II group is high risk, which will be help doctors make treatment decisions.
-Several groups are using molecular and genetic markers to study risk-assessment in stage II patients, which can be helpful in treatment decisions.
+Work is being done to further clarify who among the stage II group is high risk, which will be helpful to providers making treatment decisions.
+There are assays available to assess molecular and genetic markers in stage II patients, which can be helpful in treatment decisions.

 Patients who present with stage III colon cancer are treated with a regimen of chemotherapy, including some combination of fluorouracil (5-FU), leucovorin, and oxaliplatin for 6 months, resulting in improved survival rates when compared with surgery alone.
 The addition of other agents, including irinotecan and bevacizumab, in combination with 5-FU/LV has not been shown to benefit stage III patients.
 After completion of this therapy, they are monitored for recurrence of the disease.
-Capecitabine (Xeloda), an oral form of fluorouracil, is being used more frequently as a replacement for IV 5-FU and a randomized trial of Xeloda plus oxaliplatin vs IV 5-FU plus oxaliplatin awaits final results.
+Capecitabine (Xeloda) is an oral form of fluorouracil, that is used frequently as a replacement for intravenous 5-FU.

 Forty to fifty percent of patients have metastatic disease (cancer that has spread to other organs, also called stage IV) at the time of diagnosis, or have a recurrence of the disease after therapy.
-Unfortunately, with the exception of selected patients who have limited liver metastases, stage IV disease is not considered cureable.
+Unfortunately, with the exception of selected patients who have limited liver/lung metastases, stage IV disease is not considered cureable.
 Nevertheless, patients can have improved quality of life and longer survival with chemotherapy treatment.
-The standard therapy for patients with advanced disease is some combination of fluorouracil, leucovorin, irinotecan (CPT-11 or Camptosar), oxaliplatin (Eloxitin) , bevacizumab (Avastin), cetuximab (Erbitux), and capecitabine.
+The standard therapy for patients with advanced disease is some combination of fluorouracil, leucovorin, irinotecan (CPT-11 or Camptosar), oxaliplatin (Eloxitin), bevacizumab (Avastin), cetuximab (Erbitux), and capecitabine.
 Regimens adding either irinotecan or oxaliplatin to fluorouracil and leucovorin were found to be more effective than using the fluorouracil and leucovorin alone.
-With this therapy, an average of 39% of patients have a response, but the average survival is still only 20 months.

 Targeted therapies are drug treatments that target a specific abnormality found in the cancer cells.
 The following are targeted therapies that are commonly used in the treatment of colon cancer.